Stay in the loop! Subscribe to our mailing list

 The Centre of the Republic of Slovenia for Mobility and European Educational and Training Programmes (CMEPIUS) is a public institution working in the field of international projects and international mobility.

-Movetia Swiss National Agency for Exchange and mobility
+Movetia - The Swiss National Agency for Exchange and Mobility

 Movetia is the Swiss agency for exchange and mobility.
 It is sponsored by the Swiss Foundation for the Promotion of Exchanges and Mobility (SFAM).
 The organisation funds and supports exchange and mobility projects and activities in education and training, both in Switzerland and abroad and both in schools and in the extracurricular sphere.
 It links organisations and institutions in the area of exchange and mobility and brings together providers of projects and activities and those who are keen to get involved.